 Continued co-location with Gear Expo 2017, providing HT attendees with access to an additional network of 4,000 attendees and 250 exhibiting companies.
 Joint initiatives with Gear Expo 2017 include keynotes on the expo show floor, educational programming, networking events and much more!

-nductelec would like to welcome two staff members to the team deployed in our UK Induction Heating machine production facility.
-We are looking forward to working with Piotr Kadziela and Anna Matusz as part of the team and look forward to working with him over the coming years.
+Inductelec would like to welcome two staff members to the team deployed in our UK Induction Heating machine production facility.
+We are looking forward to working with Piotr Kadziela and Anna Matusz at Inductelecover the coming years.

 Piotr Kadziela is an Electrical Assembly Fitter/Panel Wireman originally from Poland moving to the UK in November 2004.
 He started at Inductelec during the year.
 Piotr is enjoying the varied nature of the work and the challenges it presents.

-Anna Matusz is a CNC Router Operator originally from Leszno in Poland having moved to the UK is 2010.
-Anna was a Machine Operator at various places before starting at Inductelec including Hickmann & Love who are a specialist manufacturers and suppliers of a range of steel reinforcement products for the concrete industry.
+Anna Matusz is a CNC Router Operator originally from Leszno in Poland having moved to the UK in 2010.
+Anna was a Machine Operator at various places before starting at Inductelec including Hickmann & Love who are a specialist manufacturer and supplier of a range of steel reinforcement products for the concrete industry.

 Jamie Pennington recently joined Inductelec as a Graduate Trainee.
 His area of academic expertise is in complex heat treatment of stainless steel.
 He brings to Inductelec a huge amount of expertise in general heat treatment, hardening and tempering.
 He also brings to us general metallurgical knowledge which complements our extensive experience of induction heating and related applications.
 After studying Physical Sciences with the Open University Jamie joined the University of Sheffield in 2012 to undertake his MSc (Eng) in Environmental and Energy Engineering in the Chemical and Biological Engineering department.